Diabetes Mellitus

 - Identify histological features in the pancreas associated with diabetes.

-- List the diverse clinical manifestations of the onset of diabetes and explain the pathophysiology behind each.
+- List the diverse clinical manifestations of the onset of diabetes and explain the pathophysiology behind each of them.

 - Correlate consequences of uncontrolled diabetes in the cardiovascular, neural, and renal systems.